Santoshkr777/Santoshkr777/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working on React with Redux
+- 🔭 I’m currently working on React with Redux;
-- 🌱 I’m currently learning React, typescript, NodeJs, MongoDB, Mysql
+- 🌱 I’m currently learning React, typescript, NodeJs, MongoDB, Mysql;
 - 👯 I’m looking to collaborate on my API project✨
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭
 - 💬 Ask me about anything, I am happy to help;